DanishSiraj/mongoose-graphql-server/README.md

 Automatically generates a GraphQL Server from mongoose models.
 Provides all the basic CRUD operations for all models on both native mongoose connection as well as created connections.
-Supports deep nested queries.
+Supports deep nested populations.

 Uses [graphql-compose-mongooose](https://github.com/graphql-compose/graphql-compose-mongoose) and [Apollo Server](https://www.apollographql.com/docs/apollo-server/) under the hood.